 Untitled

 Although most people usually use China and porcelain interchangeably to describe dinnerware, there is a difference between the two.
-Both are made from the same materials, but their countries of origin and process of making are slightly different.
+Both are made from the same materials, but their countries of origin and manufacturing processes are slightly different.
 Porcelain is fired at a higher temperature than fine China to make it more durable.

 Choosing Tabletop Ware for Your Big Day